STAPM/tobalcepi/README.md

 > The disease lists and risk functions in this package all have
 > published sources, which we have referenced.
 In order to obtain
 > mathematical descriptions of the risk functions for use in modelling,
-> we needed to contact some authors to ask for addition information.
+> we needed to contact some authors to ask for additional information.

 ## Usage